alexandreelise/frankenphp-joomla/README.md

 Check `docker compose ps` to find the ephemeral port used.
 It prevents port clashing (open ports conflicts).

-Check `docker-compose.yml` to find DB credentials.
+Check `docker compose logs webapp` to find your credentials.